-Construction of the new schools is expected to take about two years, after which the current school will be demolished and playing fields and parking areas installed in its place.
-West El students and staff will be welcomed into their new school in August of 2024 for the start of the school year.
+When the current school year ends, demolition of the existing West El building will begin, and new roadways, playing fields and parking areas will be installed in its place.
+We will happily welcome West El students and staff into their new school in August of 2024 for the start of the school year.
 Shawsheen students and staff will be welcomed to their new school the following August.

 For those who would like to learn more about the project, please see the information below.
 The FAQs and Presentations sections contain lots of useful information.
 If you still have questions, please contact Joel Blumstein, the Building Committee Chair, at firstname.lastname@example.org.